I Think My Gmail Was Hacked! How To Secure Your Email

 9. Delete your Gmail account

-If your email has been hacked, you need to act quickly to secure it.
-The first step is to regain access to your account so that you can lock out the hacker.
+The first step to regain access to your hacked account is to lock out the attacker.
 After that, you can begin implementing new Gmail settings as security measures to protect yourself in the future.

 Here’s what you should do: